gutenye/sails-rethinkdb/README.md

 **Warnning**: still under development, not production ready, use at your own risk or help to test it.

-Contributions are welcome, the code is well structure and easy to understand.
+Contributions are welcome, the code is well structured and easy to understand.

 Install
 -------